 Looking and listening – a morning exploring the local environment, field-recording, looking and listening to landscape and surroundings and devising ways to respond.

 Approaches to composing. – simple exercises to move us from the first notes to a miniature symphony!

-– working in small groups to devise music together
+Collaboration – working in smaller groups to devise music.

 lunch time Performance- making it all come together as a ‘band’ and playing for an audience